mfussenegger/nvim-jdtls/README.md

 - `$HOME/dev/eclipse` needs to be changed to the folder where you cloned the repository.
-- `/usr/lib/jvm/java-14-openjdk/bin/java` needs to be changed to point to your Java installation.
+- `/usr/lib/jvm/java-11-openjdk/bin/java` needs to be changed to point to your Java installation.
+At least Java 11 is required to run the language server.

-If you're using Java < 9, remove the `add-modules` and `-add-opens` options.

 ```bash